-The most common joints affected are the knees, ankles, and elbows, although it can also occur in the hip, shoulders, and wrists.
+The most common joints affected are the knees, ankles, and elbows but other joints can be affected as well.

 Causes of Hemarthrosis

 Blood Coagulation Disorders